scjparker/scjparker.github.io/_news/2018_10_24_grant-precision-health.md

 ---
 publish: true
-title: Parker and Bielas lab collaboration awarded Precision Health Initiative grant
+title: Parker and Bielas labs awarded Precision Health Initiative grant!
 summary: The Parker and Bielas labs have teamed up and were awarded a Precision Health Initiative grant titled "Genetic modulators of opioid exposure in human neurologic development."
 Congrats to the team!

 layout: new